 Longwood University offers graduate programs leading to the degree of Master of Science in three majors - Communication Sciences & Disorders, Education and Sociology, the degree of Master of Arts in English, and the Master of Business Administration.
-In the Education major, areas of concentration include Community and College Counseling, Curriculum and Instruction Specialist in Algebra & Middle School Mathematics, Curriculum and Instruction Specialist in Belementary & Middle School Mathematics, Curriculum and Instruction Specialist in Spanish, Curriculum and Instruction Specialist in Special Education General Curriculum, Educational Leadership, Health and Physical Education, Literacy and Culture, School Counseling, and School Library Media.
+In the Education major, areas of concentration include Counselor Education, Curriculum and Instruction Specialist in Algebra & Middle School Mathematics, Curriculum and Instruction Specialist in Elementary & Middle School Mathematics, Curriculum and Instruction Specialist in Music; Curriculum and Instruction Specialist in Spanish, Curriculum and Instruction Specialist in Special Education General Curriculum, Educational Leadership, Health and Physical Education, Literacy and Culture, and School Library Media.
 In the English major, areas of concentration include Creative Writing, Literature, and English Education and Writing.
 In the Sociology major, the area of concentration is Criminal Justice.
 In the Business Administration major, the areas of concentration are General Business, and Retail Management.